Fair usage of the Loco API

 Checking for changes

-If you already have an exported file on your system, send the previous Last-Modified date in the If-Modified-Since request header.
+If you already have an exported file on your system, send the previous Last-Modified date in the If-Modified-Since header of your next request.
 If the data has not changed since your previous request you will receive a 304 Not Modified response.
-This saves both parties the work of transferring and storing redundant data.
 The same can be achieved by sending the previous ETag response in the If-None-Match request header.

 Cache busting